christitan/dojo_rules/readmem.md

-Alle lieben Leute sollen das lesen!
+Alle lieben Leute sollen das lesen! Änderung in New_Branch